patrickbryant1/patrickbryant1.github.io/research.md

 # Epigenetics and ageing

-<a href="https://www.biorxiv.org/content/10.1101/2021.01.26.428239v1">Bryant P, Elofsson A. 2021.
-The relationship between ageing and changes in the human blood and brain methylomes (preprint). bioRxiv </a>
+<a href="https://academic.oup.com/nargab/article/4/1/lqac001/6520111?login=true">Bryant P, Elofsson A. 2021.
+The relationship between ageing and changes in the human blood and brain methylomes.
+NAR Genomics and Bioinformatics, Volume 4, Issue 1, March 2022 </a>

 <img src="./assets/cerebellum_methylation.png" width="50%" height="50%"  />